PallabPandaOwn/CKAD_Practice/README.md

         -

   While you would be working mostly the declarative way – using definition files, imperative commands can help in getting one time tasks done quickly, as well as generate a definition template easily.
 This would help save considerable amount of time during your exams.

+## Scheduling
+ 1. Manual Scheduling - if there are no scheduler is running
+ 2. If Scheduler is running then it will select the correct pod for pod.

+## Taint and Toleration
+1. Taint will be setup on Node and Toleration will be setup in pod

+    -  kubectl taint node <name> key=values:effect
+       1. kubectl taint node node1 spray=mosquito:NoSchedule
+       2. kubectl get pod --watch
+       3. kubectl taint node node1 spray=mosquito:NoSchedule--